What Are The Closing Costs For A Seller?

-Unfortunately, far too many forget about the closing costs a seller has to pay before the sale can go through.
-This amount could significantly affect your profit on a home, which is why it’s important that you understand what closing costs are before moving forward.
+Yet, far too many home sellers forget about the closing costs a seller has to pay before the sale can go through.
+This amount could significantly affect your total profit on a home sale.

 What Are Closing Costs?

-While the closing costs for a seller will differ based on a number of different factors, here are the nine that are most likely to apply.
+While the closing costs for a seller will differ based on a number of different factors, here are the seven that are most likely to apply.

 1. Real Estate Agent Commission

 Realtor commissions are hands down the largest line item when it comes to closing costs.
 The national average paid by most home sellers is about 5.7% of the sales price.
 This includes both the listing agent fee and the buyer agent fee - both of which are paid by the seller.
 For a $500,000 home, the seller will pay about $28,500 - given a 5.7% total commission.

 Keep in mind that both the listing agent commission rate and the buyer agent commission rate are negotiable.
 With some real-estate brokers charging commissions as high as 6.5%, it’s becoming increasingly common for homeowners to hire agents with reduced commission structures instead.
 This way, they can effectively lower the biggest component of closing costs.

 2. Transfer Tax

 Before the buyer officially becomes the owner of your home, you need to sign over the title to the house.
 That’s easy enough, but to do so, you’ll also need to pay a transfer tax, which is a percentage of the home’s sale price.
 This percentage varies significantly by state, though.

 For example, in Illinois, you may only pay 0.15% to transfer title, whereas the cost could be 0.9% in nearby Michigan.
 The transfer tax in Georgia is about 0.1%.
 In some states, this is paid by the buyer rather than the seller.